moonbuggy/docker-dnsmasq-updater/README.md

 works best for you.

-In `--manager` mode the script can be run anywhere that's reachable from the Agents, they just need to see the API.
+In `--manager` mode the script can be run anywhere that's reachable from the Agents, they just need to be able to see the API.
+If running the API with a backend set by `--api_backend` (rather than using Bottle directly), that backend's module will need to be installed.

-If running on the same device as _dnsmasq_, the `--local` argument allows writing the hosts file to the local filesystem.
+If running on the same device as _dnsmasq_, the `--local` argument allows writing the hosts file directly to the local filesystem.

 ### Installation on Docker host
 Install requirements: `pip3 install -r requirements.txt`